trcz/Emojify/README.md

 Web browser extension adding twitch-style emojis to forums

 Script replaces names with images in the same way twitch chat does
 Extension (options mainly) works only with Firefox at the moment
+Icon source is Mozilla's manual for WebAPI

 **Assumptions:**
 -it replaces text with <img> in html body